ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 ```
 </section>

 Less amazing is that we lose all the other columns not specified at the grouping stage or in a summary operation.
 For instance, we lost the column year because there are 5 years for each individual, and we're summarising to get one single growth value per individual.
 Always create a new object for summarised data, so that your full dataset doesn't go away!
-You can always merge back information at a later stage, like we will see now.
+You can always merge back some information at a later stage, like we will see now.

 <a name="join"></a>